A Hero's Guide to Deadly Dragons

 By Cressida Cowell

-Read the books that inspired the How to Train Your Dragon films!
+Listen to the books that inspired the How to Train Your Dragon films in this unabridged recording narrated by David Tennant!
 This book will be a hit with children and adults alike.

 THE STORY CONTINUES in the sixth volume of Hiccup's How to Train Your Dragon memoirs...